 The Explore Science toolkit comes complete with all necessary materials for this activity.
 Materials are also readily available to create or restock activity kits.
 The balls used in this activity are available online or at discount stores.
-Graphic files (including the poster) can be downloaded from www.nisenet.org.
+Graphic files can be downloaded from www.nisenet.org.